When you’re signing up for health insurance at work, you may see the acronym “HSA” and wonder to yourself, “What is a health savings account?”

 Eligible Expenses for HSAs

 Withdrawals for eligible medical, dental and vision expenses are tax-free.
-Here’s a partial alphabetized list of HSA eligible expense, according to the IRS:
+Here’s a partial alphabetized list of HSA eligible expenses, according to the IRS:

 - Annual physical examination